 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles per square.
-For these jobs, we route a reinforced 30-yard bin with a heavier floor plate; the low-wall profile allows us to cap fill volume well below the visual rim to maintain legal axle weight.
-We use a lowboy to set the unit.
-For lighter mixed materials, check out our general construction debris service for your project.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh far more than asphalt.
+For these jobs, we route in a reinforced 30-yard low-wall container with heavier floor plates and thicker ribbed sides; we cap the fill volume well below the visual rim to keep the axle weight legal for our lowboy transport.
+We also set our standard general construction debris service for mixed loads that require less dense steel.

 Same-day Pickup for Fast Roof Project Turnover